-For the first time the Government of Jamaica is seeking to promulgate legislation in the form of the Data Protection Act that will give the citizen full rights over their personal data.
+With all of this in mind, for the first time the Government of Jamaica is seeking to promulgate legislation in the form of the Data Protection Act that will give citizens full rights over their personal data.
 This is important in the highly technology driven digital age, and even more so when creating the foundations of a digital society.

 I want to focus on four (4) of the many rights ascribed to citizen in the proposed legislation.
 You will have the right to be: